 - Unrealistic expectations.

 - The client doesn't participate in the methodology.

 - Poor communication.

 These above findings inspire us to sit back and take an in-depth look at the significant pitfalls of offshore software services and address solutions for avoiding the same mistakes people make.
-Based on our +10-year-experience of delivering software development to global clients, we hope our point of view supports you confidently embark on the offshore software outsourcing journey to take their enormous values and advantages.
+Based on our +10-year-experience in delivering software development to global clients, we hope our point of view supports you in confidently embarking on the offshore software outsourcing journey to take their enormous values and advantages.

 Inadequate project planning